Conto

 MCP

-Assistants & operators
+Assistants & teams

 Add the server, then your assistant can pay within policy.